bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 ## Install QGroundControl

-We recommend using the most recent daily build of QGroundControl, which can be [downloaded and installed from here](http://qgroundcontrol.org/downloads).
+We recommend using the most recent daily build of QGroundControl, which can be [downloaded and installed from here](https://donlakeflyer.gitbooks.io/qgroundcontrol-user-guide/content/download_and_install.html).
 Downloads are available for Android, Windows, Mac OS, and Linux.

-## Loading Firmware
+## Loading Firmware on Pixhawk

 Compiled firmware is now available and can be downloaded from [firmware.ardusub.com](http://firmware.ardusub.com).
 Firmware is only available for the following hardware right now: